Political Activity Rules

 Rules on Campaign Activities for College Employees

-The laws protect everyone’s First Amendment right to vote their consciences, voice their opinions and participate in campaigns.
+The laws protect everyone’s First Amendment rights to vote their consciences, voice their opinions and participate in campaigns.
 However, school and college district trustees, officials and employees have restrictions and prohibitions that govern their involvement in political and election activities.

-1. Employees and others may not use district resources, which include facilities, equipment or supplies, to campaign for or against ballot measures or candidates, including any candidate for election to the governing board of the district.
+1. Employees and others may NOT use district resources, which include facilities, equipment or supplies, to campaign for or against ballot measures or candidates, including any candidate for election to the governing board of the district.

 This rule restricts production of campaign materials.
 For example: